 The Art of Massaging

-Are you aware that getting regular massage can keep your body functioning at its optimal levels both physically and emotionally?
-We are social creatures and according to the the five love languages, physical touch is very important to some people.
+Are you aware that getting a regular massage can keep your body functioning at its optimal levels both physically and emotionally?
+We are social creatures and according to the five love languages, physical touch is very important to some people.
 It’s no wonder that massage therapy has existed for thousands of years and has more than 80 different variations of massages.
-Let’s examine the benefits massages can provide, the types of massage therapy we offer, our excellent team members who specialize in massaging and options to get the most massage value out of your hard-earned dollar.
+Let’s examine the benefits massage can provide, the types of massage therapy we offer, our excellent team members who specialize in massaging and options to get the most massage value out of your hard-earned dollar.

 - Therapeutic Massage Therapy

-The mobilization of soft tissue is how we define Therapeutic Massage Therapy, used to assist in the treatment of musculo-skeletal issues and restore functional bio-mechanical systems of the body.
+The mobilization of soft tissue is how we define Therapeutic Massage Therapy, used to assist in the treatment of musculoskeletal issues and restore functional bio-mechanical systems of the body.
 There is a range of methods and depending on technique, speed and depth we can customize your treatment to be anywhere in the range from stimulating to soothing.